nullromo/kylekovacs/blog/commander-primer.md

 ### Order the cards

 After selecting the cart you want, go ahead and order the cards!
 When your packages arrive, make sure to leave reviews for the orders.
 If the order got there and it was correct, give 5 stars.
 If it wasn't correct for any reason, give them 1 star and say why you were dissatisfied.
 This has happened to me serveral times, and every single time the seller will contact me, refund me, send a replacement, etc. after which I delete my old review and leave a new 3-, 4-, or 5-star review.
 One time I got the correct $15 card and the wrong $2 card in an order.
 The seller refunded my entire order of $17 (not just the incorrect card) and still sent me a replacement of the $2 card.
-Needless to say, I updated my order to 5 stars.
+Needless to say, I updated my review to 5 stars.
 Magic card sellers are nice, so don't be afraid to contact them if an order is wrong.
 At the same time, give credit where it is due and send positive feedback to good sellers.

 ## Time to play the game!